KeltonMVP/rules/docs/factions/peaceful-and-mixt-faction-rules.en.md

 ### Paying the Blacklist

-<span style="color:var(--pink);">9.5</span> Faction players on the blacklist have 72 hours, if they do not have an inactivity request, to pay the blacklist fee.
+<span style="color:var(--pink);">9.2.1</span> Faction players on the blacklist have 72 hours, if they do not have an inactivity request, to pay the blacklist fee.
 Otherwise, they will be initially sanctioned with <span style="color:red;">Verbal Warning</span>, and if the blacklist fee is not paid within the next 24 hours, the member will be <span style="color:red;">dismissed.</span>

-<span style="color:var(--pink);">9.6</span> The blacklist fee is paid on the website or directly in-game through specific commands, without giving the money to a member of that faction.
+<span style="color:var(--pink);">9.2.2</span> The blacklist fee is paid on the website or directly in-game through specific commands, without giving the money to a member of that faction.

-<span style="color:var(--pink);">9.7</span> Once the payment has been made, the player will be automatically removed from the blacklist.
+<span style="color:var(--pink);">9.2.3</span> Once the payment has been made, the player will be automatically removed from the blacklist.

-<span style="color:var(--pink);">9.8</span> It is forbidden for faction members to ask or accept money for the blacklist instead of informing the player to use the appropriate commands (<span style="color:red;">sanction: dismissal</span>).
+<span style="color:var(--pink);">9.2.4</span> It is forbidden for faction members to ask or accept money for the blacklist instead of informing the player to use the appropriate commands (<span style="color:red;">sanction: dismissal</span>).

 ## 10. Others

 ### Tester Status

-<span style="color:var(--pink);">10.1</span> This status is assigned by the leader to members of at least rank 4 when they deem it appropriate.
+<span style="color:var(--pink);">10.1.1</span> This status is assigned by the leader to members of at least rank 4 when they deem it appropriate.

-<span style="color:var(--pink);">10.1.1</span> Members with this status are obligated to respect [Leader Rules -> Testing Candidates](../leaders/leader-rules.md/#testing-candidates), and will be sanctioned accordingly for any violations.
+<span style="color:var(--pink);">10.1.2</span> Members with this status are obligated to respect [Leader Rules -> Testing Candidates](../leaders/leader-rules.md/#testing-candidates), and will be sanctioned accordingly for any violations.

 ### Multiple Accounts and Shared IP

-<span style="color:var(--pink);">10.2</span> Members with multiple accounts (those who own more than one account) are not allowed to have more than one account in the same faction.
+<span style="color:var(--pink);">10.2.1</span> Members with multiple accounts (those who own more than one account) are not allowed to have more than one account in the same faction.

-<span style="color:var(--pink);">10.3</span> Three different days (IN THE LAST 7 DAYS) of logs (SA:MP Login) are sufficient to determine that 2 members from the same faction frequently share their account.
+<span style="color:var(--pink);">10.2.2</span> Three different days (IN THE LAST 7 DAYS) of logs (SA:MP Login) are sufficient to determine that 2 members from the same faction frequently share their account.
 In this situation, we will consider them players with multiple accounts in the same faction and both accounts will be dismissed.

 !!! danger "Important"
     For players who play from the same location and share a common IP, in order for both to be part of the same faction, it is necessary to [open a ticket on the RPG website](https://www.rpg.b-zone.ro/ticket) to perform some checks and allow this to happen.

 ### Jobs

-<span style="color:var(--pink);">10.4</span> You can hold any type of legal or illegal job.
+<span style="color:var(--pink);">10.3.1</span> You can hold any type of legal or illegal job.

-<span style="color:var(--pink);">10.5</span> The leader has the right to force members to use a certain job for a specific period of time in order to carry out faction work (<span style="color:red;">sanction: Faction Warn</span>).
+<span style="color:var(--pink);">10.3.2</span> The leader has the right to force members to use a certain job for a specific period of time in order to carry out faction work (<span style="color:red;">sanction: Faction Warn</span>).

 ### Skins

+<span style="color:var(--pink);">10.4.1</span> You are allowed to wear skins of lower rank than your own rank (e.g., if you are rank 5, you can wear skins from ranks 1-4).

+<span style="color:var(--pink);">10.4.2</span> Skins purchased from Platinum, Diamond, or Onyx type businesses in Clothes can be worn unless the Internal regulations specify otherwise.

-<span style="color:var(--pink);">10.6</span> Wearing a skin other than the one corresponding to your rank/job without the leader's approval is sanctioned (<span style="color:red;">sanction: Verbal Warning</span> for the first offense, <span style="color:red;">Faction Warn</span> if it persists).
+<span style="color:var(--pink);">10.4.3</span> Wearing a skin of a higher rank is not permitted (<span style="color:red;">penalty: Verbal Warning</span> for first offense, <span style="color:red;">Faction Warn</span> if it continues).

+!!! example "Info note"
+    With Leader's permission, other skins can be worn apart from the rules mentioned above.

+### Meetings and Activities

+<span style="color:var(--pink);">10.5.1</span> Mandatory activities can be organized by the leader with a well-founded reason and the approval of a Senior Admin.
+Considering they will be quite rare, all members must attend and are not entitled to leave, except for players who have submitted an inactivity request for that week.
+A mandatory activity is valid as long as it is announced at least one week in advance (<span style="color:red;">sanction: Faction Warn</span>).

+<span style="color:var(--pink);">10.5.2</span> Helpers are required to participate in mandatory activities since they already benefit from halved reports.

+<span style="color:var(--pink);">10.5.3</span> For rank 6 members, leaders will decide whether to sanction their absence from mandatory activities when they do not have an inactive or leave request submitted.

+<span style="color:var(--pink);">10.5.4</span> For level 1-3 admins, if the mandatory activity takes place during wars, they will be automatically excused, provided they fulfill their admin duties regarding catching coders.

 ### Absences

-<span style="color:var(--pink);">10.7</span> If a mandatory activity is organized within the faction, the only place where you can request absence is on the RPG website through an absence request.
+<span style="color:var(--pink);">10.6</span> If a mandatory activity is organized within the faction, the only place where you can request absence is on the RPG website through an absence request.

+### Fines

+<span style="color:var(--pink);">10.7</span> If you have an unpaid fine, you have 48 hours to make the payment directly in-game using the command [<span style="color:var(--pink);">/fines</span>].
+Otherwise, you will be sanctioned with a <span style="color:red;">Faction Warn</span>.
+Fines are to be paid only from your own funds by the member in question.

 ### Exceptions